qlcchain/qlcchain.github.io/docs/api/rpc/settlement.md

 eg. The SMS went through from Montnets to PCCWG, then through CSL to end users, Montnets would like the the settlement go through PCCWG and CSL together.
 ONLY the states of the CDRs from Montnets, PCCWG and CSL are all successful is success, otherwise is failure. will not count in invoice.

 - **Parameters**:
-    - `address`: settlement smart contract address
+    - `firstAddr`: settlement smart contract address
+    - `secondAddr`: settlement smart contract address, the PartyB of the 1st settlement contract should be PartyA of the 2nd one
     - `start`: start time
     - `end`:  end time
 - **Returns**: